Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Summary

 \end{enumerate}

-Our method enables the structural analysis for real galaxies in the future, such as the 36 Milky Way-like edge-on galaxies in the MUSE/VLT programme GECKOS \citep{vdSande2024}.
-This allows us to investigate the possible coexistence of bars, classical bulges, and nuclear disks, and infer their formation histories through stellar population distributions.
+Our method will be applicable to structural analyses of real galaxies in the future, such as the 36 Milky Way-like edge-on galaxies in the MUSE/VLT programme GECKOS \citep{vdSande2024}.
+These applications will enable investigations of the possible coexistence of bars, classical bulges, and nuclear discs, as well as their formation histories via stellar population distributions.

 \begin{appendix}